Confuzu/CivitAI_Image_grabber/README.md

 # Update History

-0.6
+0.6 New Function

-Rate Limiting to to 20 simultaneous connections.
+Rate Limiting set to 20 simultaneous connections.
-Bug fixing
+Download Date Format changend in the JSON Tracking File

 0.5 New Features